Could Dell-Clerity Combo Signal Death Knell for Mainframes?

 IBM's System z is not entirely immune to technology disruption or corporate dispossession, King said.
 Enterprises take stock of their IT investments annually and the ones that aren't delivering measurable value move closer to the chopping block.

 "The mainframe's common use as a legacy applications platform offers it a certain level of immunity," King said.
-"But ongoing IBM software and maintenance costs and the continuing evolution of competing system platforms and technologies can make migration look pretty darned attractive to companies that aren't actively growing their mainframe installations."
+"But ongoing IBM and maintenance costs and the continuing evolution of competing system platforms and technologies can make migration look pretty darned attractive to companies that aren't actively growing their mainframe installations."

 Could Dell-Clerity Be the Future?

 The question is, could Dell and Clerity push the rehosting envelope further across the IT table?
-Although IBM has kept its mainframe business profitable, in part, by understanding the changing needs of enterprise customers and adapting the System z platform to those requirements, King said, mainframe hosting is not an impossible nut to crack.
+Although IBM has kept its mainframe business profitable, in part, by understanding the changing needs of customers and adapting the System z platform to those requirements, King said, mainframe hosting is not an impossible nut to crack.

 "Why Dell could succeed where others have failed is due to a continuing confluence of evolving technologies and trends that have made commodity x86-based systems and services, including cloud-based offerings, the most dynamic part of today's business computing market," he said.